leeky-mem/hacking-notes/metasploit.md

 ## Commands
 `help` - show commands \
-`hashdump` - prints ntlm password hashes for all users it can find
+`hashdump` - prints ntlm password hashes for all users it can find.
+Needs to be running in lsass.exe(local authority subsystem service).
+Migrate here first. \
+`search` - search for files on the target system. \
+`shell` - launch a regular command-line shell on that target system.
+CTRL+Z gets you back to meterpreter.

 ## Migrate
 Once runnining one can migrate meterpreter to another process.